Budget-friendly 3D printers are the rage these days, with their prices and improved performance becoming a compelling choice for beginners.

 The speed may vary depending on various factors like filament and upgrades to your printer.

 Fastest Print Speed in Reality

 The fastest print speed of an Ender 3 printer depends on the filament you choose.
-PLA can give you about 60mm/s speed, while Klipper usually does 120-150mm/s for standard prints with fewer aesthetic requirements.
+PLA can give you about 60mm/s speed, while a Klipper-assisted Ender 3 can do 120-150mm/s for standard prints with fewer aesthetic requirements.
 Models with aesthetics go for about 60-70mm/s.